AutenticaCrypto/smart-contracts/README.md

 ```
 where `networkName` is the name of the network you want to deploy the smart contract to.
 Please check the `truffle-config.js` file to see the list of available networks.

+## Wiki

+More information about the smart contracts can be found in the [Wiki](https://github.com/AutenticaCrypto/smart-contracts/wiki) section.

 ## Security